Archive

 Paris, Day 2: The Louvre

 As a former art gallery director, a visit to Paris would not have been complete without a visit to the Louvre.
 Yet, when I finally arrived at this world renowned museum and saw the lines, I balked.
 I had three days in Paris.
-There was no way I wanted to spend my time in a queue!
+There was no way I wanted to spend my time in an endless queue!

 The Pyramid, the main entrance to the Louvre - Maynefoto